MoustaphaCamara/hcse-app/README.md

 For this project, I used WAMP.
 You can apply the next steps with any environment you're used to.

+Method 1 :

+Open phpMyAdmin and import the following database : [stars_app](https://github.com/MoustaphaCamara/hcse-app/blob/master/stars_app.sql)

-With WAMP :
+Method 2 :

-Open phpMyAdmin, then create a new database.
-(for this project, you can import this one if you want to : [stars app]().
-Please note that the name  should be the same one as the variable in .env file named "DB_DATABASE".
-Same goes for your DB_USERNAME and DB_PASSWORD.
-Encode in utf8mb4.

-Now run the command migrate to send the project's tables to the database :
+Run the command
 ```
 php artisan migrate
 ```

-Note : if you hadn't created "stars_app" database beforehand, you will get a Warn 'The database 'stars_app' does not exist on the "mysql" connection.
-Would you like to create it? (yes/no)' by default on 'no'.
+Since the database isn't created yet, you will get a warning : `The database 'stars_app' does not exist on the "mysql" connection.
+Would you like to create it? (yes/no)` by default on 'no'.
 Select 'yes'.

+It will create the database based on the name filled in .env file.

+Method 3 :

+Create manually the database in phpMyAdmin. utf encode is utf8mb4.

+Please note that the name  should be the same one as the variable in .env file named "DB_DATABASE".
+Same goes for your DB_USERNAME and DB_PASSWORD.
+Encode in utf8mb4.

+You can now run the `php artisan migrate` command.

 ## Run the project